cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 The transaction value settled by Bitcoin and Decred on a daily basis are shown in the chart below, compared to the most adverse security budget curves developed in [Part 2 of this study](https://medium.com/@_Checkmatey_/decred-hypersecure-unforgeably-scarce-e076b91a2be).
 It can be seen that both protocols settle millions in USD denominated value, and orders of magnitude more than their respective security budgets.

-This suggests that both protocols display a strong **Settlement Premium** where the value settled exceeds the block reward available as incentive to honest security providers.
+This suggests that both protocols display a strong **Settlement Premium** where the value settled exceeds the block reward available as incentivise honest security providers.
 It is likely this premium is representative of the secondary costs of aquiring hardware, hash-power and coordinating the logistics of an attack.
 Additionally, one must consider the scope of potential reward for an attacker such as censoring specific transactions, shorting the coin price for profit or system wide disruption (mining empty block etc).

 For Decred, the $6.8M in value settled daily aligns approximately with the 15% ticket share security line.
 In other words, the cost to re-organise the Decred ledger in a double spend attack, assuming the attacker holds 15% of all tickets (at no cost), is approximately equal to the total value flowing through on the chain.
-Interestingly, this aligns with a typical ticket share of the [largest stakepool](https://decred.org/vsp/), however this is likley consequential rather than a driving factor as this attack vector requires around 40x the honest hashpower to conduct.
+Interestingly, this aligns with a typical ticket share of the [largest stakepool](https://decred.org/vsp/).
+However, this likely consequential rather than a driving factor as this attack vector requires approximately 40x the honest hashpower to conduct and is thus unlikely.

-Considering the Decred 50% ticket security curve (light red) as an equivalent pure PoW security metric (attacker still requires a 51% attack on miners), it can be seen that the **Settlement Premium** is similar in magnitide to 4year old Bitcoin (comparing y-axis values of security curves to settled value).
+The Decred 50% ticket security curve (light red) can be considered as an equivalent pure PoW security metric as an attacker with 50% of tickets still requires a 51% attack on miners.
+It can be seen that the **Settlement Premium** is similar in magnitide to 4year old Bitcoin through comparing y-axis values of security curves to daily settled value.

 ![user_security.png](images/user_security.png)

 ## User Activity
 Where a notable difference between user behaviour can be observed is via monitoring transaction counts as a proxy for network activity.

 Bitcoin has seen a consistent growth in meaningful transaction counts over time.
-Transaction counts generally follow movements in price and align with Bitcoin's continued market dominance and position as a local reserve asset for the market.
+Transaction counts generally follow/lead movements in price and align with Bitcoin's continued market dominance and position as a local reserve asset for the market.

 For Decred, it can be seen that transaction counts have been comparatively higher in the early years however have remained consistent and rangebound throughout its lifetime.
 This indicates sluggish growth in new users and this trend can be observed across similar activity metrics like active addresses.
 Decred activity metrics also followed price during the 2016-17 bull market however with a notably weaker correlation strength to Bitcoin.

 A consistent baseline of DCR ticket activity makes up around 62% of the cumulative transaction count.
-This accounts for tickets utilising three separate transactions through the lifecycle: 1) UTXO aggregation 2) ticket purchase transaction and 3) vote transaction.
+This chart shows the aggregate for the three separate transactions through the ticket lifecycle: 1) UTXO aggregation 2) ticket purchase transaction and 3) vote transaction.

 Since August 2019, the Decred on-chain privacy mixing protocol has been operational and was followed by an uptick in both transaction counts and active addresses.
 This is a result of both demand for privacy mixing as well as technical factors whereby mixes utilise more transactions and addresses during execution.

 Comparing the count of daily active addresses for both ledgers shows Decred address activity to be around 45% to 50% of that seen for Bitcoin following launch of the privacy implementation.
 Prior to privacy mixing, Decred was at a low of 25% relative activity.